 It’s amazing how this improvisation tool sounds so good, yet this is so seldom used.

-Picking a string right at the bridge, creates an entirely different timbre and sound, than picking that string over the fretboard or pick ups.
+Picking a string right at the bridge creates an entirely different timbre and sound, than picking that string over the fretboard or pick-ups.

-The only guitar players I can think off of the top of my head, who use this technique as part of their style, are Eric Johnson and Guthrie Govan.
+The only guitar players I can think of off of the top of my head, who use this technique as part of their style, are Eric Johnson and Guthrie Govan.

 So there you have a great technique that really can set you apart from the pack.

-All you need to do, is use it. 🙂
+All you need to do is use it. 🙂

 Important cool technique: Start every new phrase you play, with the ending of the previous play.